aidenybai/million/README.md

 Million is a lightweight (`<1kb`) Virtual DOM.
 It's [_**really fast**_](https://millionjs.org/benchmarks) and makes it easy to create user interfaces.

 > Oh man...
 Another `/virtual dom|javascript/` library?
-Why bother switching to yet another one?
-I'm fine with [React](https://reactjs.org) already, and if I need something a bit more simpler, I'll just use [Preact](https://preactjs.com/).
+I'm fine with [React](https://reactjs.org) already, why should I bother switching?

 Million makes creating user interfaces as easy as [React](https://reactjs.org), but with faster performance and smaller bundle size for the end user.
 By computing the user interface beforehand with a compiler, Million reduces the overhead of traditional Virtual DOM.

+> Okay cool... but why should I use Million if I can just use [Preact](https://preactjs.com/) if I need something a bit more lightweight?

-While alternative libraries like [Preact](https://preactjs.com/) reduce bundle sizes by efficient code design, Million takes it a step further by **leveraging compilation** to make a quantum leap in render speed.
+While alternative libraries like [Preact](https://preactjs.com/) reduce bundle sizes by efficient code design, Million takes it a step further by **leveraging compilation** to make a quantum leap in improving bundle size **and** render speed.

 Think of it as if [Preact](https://preactjs.com/) and [Svelte](https://svelte.dev/) had a baby.
 [A _**really fast**_ baby 👶](https://millionjs.org/benchmarks)

 ### [**📚 Learn Million in 10 minutes! →**](https://millionjs.org/docs/start-here)